 October 30, 2016

-This exhibition explores furniture made in Virginia and Maryland from 1790-1820.
+This exhibition explored furniture made in Virginia and Maryland from 1790-1820.
 Sharing the borders of the nation’s new capital, and home to the thriving cities of Richmond and Baltimore, the furniture produced in these two states expressed Neoclassical taste with a Southern accent.
-This exhibition comprises 12 objects on loan from the private collecting of Michael Phillips whose passion for the topic is expressed not only in his collection but also in his willingness to share it with the public.
+This exhibition comprised 12 objects generously on loan from the private collection of Michael Phillips.

 Thank you to the collaborative support of The Decorative Arts Trust and to the exhibition’s lender Michael Phillips.